QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     println("Fixed point = $(sol.zero), and |f(x) - x| = $(norm(f(sol.zero) - sol.zero)) in " *
             "$(sol.iterations) iterations")

-Note that this completes in ``3`` iterations vs ``177`` for the naive fixed point iteration algorithm
+Note that this completes in ``3`` iterations vs ``177`` for the naive fixed point iteration algorithm.

-Since Anderson iteration is doing more calculations in an iteration,  whether it is faster or not would depend on the complexity of the ``f`` function
+Since Anderson iteration is doing more calculations in an iteration,  whether it is faster or not would depend on the complexity of the ``f`` function.

-But this demonstrates the value of keeping the math separate from the algorithm, since by decoupling the mathematical definition of the fixed point from the implementation in :eq:`fixed_point_naive`, we were able to exploit new algorithms for finding a fixed point
+But this demonstrates the value of keeping the math separate from the algorithm, since by decoupling the mathematical definition of the fixed point from the implementation in :eq:`fixed_point_naive`, we were able to exploit new algorithms for finding a fixed point.

-The only other change in this function is the move from directly defining ``f(v)`` and using an **anonymous** function
+The only other change in this function is the move from directly defining ``f(v)`` and using an **anonymous** function.

-Similar to anonymous functions in MATLAB, and lambda functions in Python, Julia enables the creation of small functions without any names
+Similar to anonymous functions in MATLAB, and lambda functions in Python, Julia enables the creation of small functions without any names.

-The code ``v -> p .+ β * v`` defines a function of a dummy argument, ``v`` with the same body as our ``f(x)``
+The code ``v -> p .+ β * v`` defines a function of a dummy argument, ``v`` with the same body as our ``f(x)``.

 Composing Packages
 ----------------------------

-A key benefit of using Julia is that you can compose various packages, types, and techniques, without making changes to your underlying source
+A key benefit of using Julia is that you can compose various packages, types, and techniques, without making changes to your underlying source.

-As an example, consider if we want to solve the model with a higher-precision, as floating points cannot be distinguished beyond the machine epsilon for that type (recall that computers approximate real numbers to the nearest binary  of a given precision; the *machine epsilon* is the smallest nonzero magnitude)
+As an example, consider if we want to solve the model with a higher-precision, as floating points cannot be distinguished beyond the machine epsilon for that type (recall that computers approximate real numbers to the nearest binary  of a given precision; the *machine epsilon* is the smallest nonzero magnitude).

 In Julia, this number can be calculated as